FROM JEKYLL TO PELICAN

 print(f"Created new post at {new_post_path}")

-Cloudflare Pages supports redirects in a _redirects
+Cloudflare Pages supports redirects through a _redirects

 file at the root of the site.
 I manage redirects in the pelicanconf.py

-file with the REDIRECTS
+file using the REDIRECTS

 REDIRECTS = {